Simply Business homepage

 2. Malware attacks.

-Be aware that personal devices are also at risk from malicious downloads, so small businesses should think twice about letting employees use their personal devices for work.
+Be aware that personal devices are also at risk from malicious downloads, so small business owners should think twice about allowing employees to use their personal devices for work.

 3. Viruses.

 These days, there are so many viruses that it’s hard to keep up with them!
-Let’s talk about the ones designed to harm your computer.
-You can get a computer virus by opening infected emails, sharing files, visiting a malicious website, or downloading harmful applications.
+For example, you can get a virus by opening infected emails, sharing files, visiting a malicious website, or downloading harmful applications.

 4. Ransomware.

-Ransomware is a specific type of malware — usually delivered through a phishing email — that infects a computer and essentially holds it hostage until a ransom is paid.
+Ransomware is a type of malware — usually delivered through a phishing email — that infects a computer and essentially holds it hostage.
+A hacker will steal and encrypt your valuable data, then demand that you pay a ransom to get it back.

 Wondering how much a ransom payment might cost?